da-nrw/DNSCore/ContentBroker/src/main/markdown/preparing_irods_for_dnscore.md

 Please refer carefully to the iRODS Documentation about needed change of other parameters, as wrong parameters could serverly harm your DNS system!
 There is no test if a ruleBase is operating well, while this file being parsed on demand whenever actions being fired.
 There are many more actions being neccessary or at least interesting to implement, please consider reading the documentation in these files as well.

-### Creating the resources

-iRODS Servers (as well in federated or in resource server mode) two types of resources:

-1. "Cache" type resource having a small latency and being fast, for objects that have to be accessed frequently.
-1. "Archive" type resource having longer latency, generally targeted at permanent storage and less frequent access.

-We adhere to these iRODS principles and use one cache type of resource as storage layer backend for the WorkArea and DIPArea, where objects are processed by the DNSCore and one archive type resource where AIPs are put onto and which should be a WORM device (for example tape storage).

-As you already have created the cache resource during installation of iRODS, you now have to create the archive type resource.
-The archive resource has to part of an named resource group.
-In case you're running the resource server mode, the resource names are your repl_destinations names in config.properties.
-In case of forming a federation, zone_names are listed in repl_destinations.

-Please note the settings of your iRODS installation, as they're needed for config.properties of CB and DA-Web.

-1. danrw.re file Template: https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/rules/danrw.re

-Alter "default resource" settings in core.re and in danrw.re for apropiate settings on your system as they might point to some dummy resources.

 ## Connecting DNSCore to the Storage Layer